DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/data/ef.md

 *EnableTokenCleanup*
     Indicates whether expired grants will be automatically cleaned up from the database.
 The default is *false*.

+*RemoveConsumedTokens* [added in 5.1]
+    Indicates whether consumed grants will be automatically cleaned up from the database.
+The default is *false*.

 *TokenCleanupInterval*
     The token cleanup interval (in seconds).
 The default is 3600 (1 hour).